-Control R equirement 1.
-Service Vehicle Access Points a) Major service vehicle access points should be in the general location and function as outlined on the Movement Network Plan. b) All major site access arrangements are subject to a Transport Impact Assessment at the development or subdivision application stage.
-2. Proposed Pedstrian Linkages a) Pedestrian linkages through the activity centre plan area are to be provided generally where indicated on the Movement Network Plan (Figure 5). b) Designated pedestrian linkages are to provide direct connections through the activity centre plan area, and should be designed generally in accordance with the following: ı i.
+Control Requirement 1.
+Service Vehicle Access Points a.
+Major service vehicle access points should be in the general location and function as outlined on the Movement Network Plan. b.
+All major site access arrangements are subject to a Transport Impact Assessment at the development or subdivision application stage.
+2. Proposed Pedestrian Linkages a.
+Pedestrian linkages through the precinct structure plan area are to be provided generally where indicated on the Movement Network Plan (Figure 3). b.
+Designated pedestrian linkages are to provide direct connections through the precinct structure plan area, and should be designed generally in accordance with the following: i.
 Shall provide suitable level of shelter and/or be tree-lined. ii.
 Be of a typical minimum width of 3 metres. iii.
-Be of a grade and treatment so that it is able to be utilised by all sectors of the community.
+Be of a grade and treatment so that it is able to be utilised by all sectors of the community. iv.
 Provide wayfinding signage at appropriate points to direct users of the activity centre. v.
-Be well lit and provide seating at appropriate intervals. c) Where the linkage passes through a building (for example a shopping centre), appropriate arrangements are to be put in place to allow for pedestrian passage at reasonable hours. d) Where a pedestrian linkage is shown where there is existing development, the linkage is to be provided when/if that existing development is substantially redeveloped and at the discretion of the City of Kalamunda.
-3. Shared Street a) Central Road will be extended north to form a one-way shared street.
-(Central Mall) Development interfacing with Central Mall shall be in accordance with the applicable Frontage Type requirements as per Table 5 - Built Form Development Requirements.
+Be well lit and provide seating at appropriate intervals. c.
+Where the linkage passes through a building (for example a shopping centre), appropriate arrangements are to be put in place to allow for pedestrian passage at reasonable hours. d.
+Where a pedestrian linkage is shown where there is existing development, the linkage is to be provided when/if that existing development is substantially redeveloped and at the discretion of the City of Kalamunda.
+3. Shared Street (Central Mall) a.
+Central Road will be extended north to form a one-way shared street. b.
+Development interfacing with Central Mall shall be in accordance with the applicable Frontage Type requirements as per Table 5 - Built Form Development Requirements.

-Figure 5 - Movement Network Plan
+Figure 3 - Movement Network Plan